 The conclusion reached in the assessment of regional ocean governance in the WCR during the PDF-B was that complexity, diversity and dynamics are major factors affecting arrangements for transboundary living marine resources.
 These may be more prominent in the WCR than in many other LMEs due largely to its geopolitical complexity.
 This results in there being large number of stakeholders at multiple geographical and institutional scale levels.
 Key transboundary issues requiring governance arrangements occur at a diversity of scales and thus require matching governance arrangements.
-Therefore it was concluded that an approach that sought to network the stakeholders in transparent arrangements that included clear governance process and linkages among them would be the best way to approach regional governance in the WCR.
-This approach was seen as providing for the need to have issue specific governance arrangements at appropriate scale levels but with opportunities for harmonisation and learning among arrangements.
+Therefore it was concluded that an approach that sought to network the stakeholders in transparent arrangements that included clear governance process and linkages among them would be the best way to approach regional governance arrangements at appropriate scale levels but with opportunities for harmonisation and learning among arrangements.
 This approach can be best described as the enabling of a network or complex of ocean governance entities within the WCR.